 In an emergency situation, you will be able to stay informed on what’s going on locally, nationally, and worldwide.
 Even in today’s modern age of high-tech gadgets, cell phones, and email, when the grid goes down it’s often HAM Radio operators who provide emergency communications until things return to normal.

-During almost every major disaster, local officials rely heavily on Hams to coordinate rescues and organize search and rescue missions throughout the effected areas.
+During almost every major disaster, local officials rely heavily on Hams to coordinate rescues and organize search and rescue missions throughout the affected areas.
 Their ability to communicate when the grid goes down is one of the major reasons I advise our readers to look into Ham Radio.

 Requirements to become a Ham Radio Operator: